 The late Carole Muller has left a bequest of $1 million to the School of Languages and Cultures to support postgraduate students in their research on the areas of Balinese art, culture or history.
-Valued up to $35,000 per annum, the Carole Muller Awards was established in December 2019 to offer scholarships for postgraduate research at the University and fieldwork in Bali.
+Valued up to $35,000 per annum, the Carole Muller Awards were established in December 2019 to offer scholarships for postgraduate research at the University and fieldwork in Bali.

 Carole Muller is known among the Australian academic community for her self-published books and contribution to research on the Bali Aga, the ethnic sub-group known as 'Mountain Balinese' or 'Original Balinese'.